What is the Employee Retention Credit?

 When can I expect to receive the credit?

 The timeline is completely up to the IRS so unfortunately, we are not able to provide a typical response date.
 We will, however, keep you updated on the credit as soon as we receive information from the IRS.

-At ProService, we run your payroll and file your payroll taxes for you.
+At ProService, we run your out-of-state and Hawaii payroll services and file your payroll taxes for you.
 Plus, as important employer and relief regulations change, we’ll provide resources and support to help you stay compliant and take advantage of every opportunity to leverage tax credits like the Employee Retention Credit or grant programs like PPP to sustain your business.